What Types of Stocks Do Well During Volatility?

 Volatility is a measure of how much and how often a security’s price or a market index moves up or down over time.
 Higher volatility can mean higher risk, but it also has the potential to generate bigger rewards for investors.
 Meanwhile, lower volatility is typically correlated with lower risk and lower returns.

 Developing a volatility investing strategy can make it easier to maximize returns while managing risk as the market moves from bullish to bearish and back again.
 Understanding the various stock market sectors and how they react to volatility is a good place to start.
-This can help with building a portfolio that’s designed to withstand occasional market dips or in the worst-case scenario, a recession.
+This can help with building a portfolio that’s designed with the goal of withstanding occasional market dips or in the worst-case scenario, a recession.

 What Causes Volatility in the Stock Market?